 Another aspect that has made this city very popular is its abundant coal reserves and power generation facility.
 Despite less population in the city, it is growing each day into an industrial hub.
-What may intrigue you, even more, is the fact that it also has a huge contribution to the production of steel, iron, and rice as well.
+What may intrigue you, even more, is the fact that it also has a huge contribution to the production of steel and iron sectors.

 There are many events hosted to keep the art of dance and music alive in this city.
 Chakradhar Samaroh is one of them.
 Owing to cultural fests like these, Raigarh has emerged as one of the most visited tourist attractions in the state of Chhattisgarh, having many sites to attract the crowd.
 Here, you will find a plethora of temples, museums, lakes, etc. In a nutshell, it is a good destination to set your mood right for exploring activities.

 Its history dates back to the pre-independence era.
 Earlier, it was known as the Princely state of Raigarh.
 During the time of independence, it was also one of the first few states to join the independent nation of India.
 However, due to various inner conflicts, the soul of this city has somewhat faded away.